KivutiBrian/mpesa_apis/README.md

 pip install - r requirements.txt
 ```

-5.To run the app,
+5.Before you can run the application successfully, navigate to the constants.py file and fill in your test credentials,

 ```
-Before you can run the application successfully, navigate to the constants.py file and fill in your test credentials

 consumer_keyy = ''
 consumer_secrett = ''